 You might assume that someone who is positive and optimistic must be denying the fact that they have cancer.
 If your co-worker seems upbeat and unaffected by having cancer, don’t assume they’re in denial.
 Making the most of every day may simply be their way of coping.
-As long as they are getting medical care, they are probably not in denial and their way of coping should be respected.
+As long as they are getting medical care, they’re probably not in denial, and their way of coping should be respected.
 For more information, see Coping With Cancer in Everyday Life.

 How important is work to the co-worker with cancer?